jkordek1/Man-Don-t-Get-Angry-Board-game/README.md

 ## PCBs
 There are 3 different PCBs:
-1. BoardGame - main 150x150mm PCB which contains LEDs and most of the electronic components (1 needed)
+1. BoardGame - main 150x150mm PCB that contains LEDs and most of the electronic components (1 needed)
 2. Dice - small PCB used as a touchpad (1 needed)
 3. Touchpad - PCB with 3 touchpads used as controls for the game (4 needed)